Quentin Grimes NBA Playoffs Player Props: Knicks vs. Heat

 - Grimes is responsible for attempting 8.2% of his team's field goal attempts this season with 8.5 per game.

-- Grimes is averaging 5.7 three-point field goal attempts per game this season, which is 13.9% of his team's shots from beyond the arc.
+- He's attempted 5.7 threes per game, or 13.9% of his team's shots from beyond the arc this season.

-- On defense, the Heat have given up 109.8 points per contest, which is second-best in the NBA.

-- On the boards, the Heat are ranked sixth in the league, conceding 41.9 rebounds per contest.
+- Defensively, the Heat are ranked second in the NBA, allowing 109.8 points per contest.

 Quentin Grimes vs. the Heat